Udine: Economy

 Udine is important for commerce, with several commercial centers in the hinterland.
-There are also iron and mechanical industries (Danieli and ABS are the most important).
+There are also iron and mechanical industries (Danieli and ABS are the most important), ICOP, De Eccher.

 Transport

-With 7,600,000 travelling people every year, Udine railway station is the most important station in Friuli Venezia Giulia.
+With 7,600,000 travelling people every year, Udine railway station is the most important station in Friuli-Venezia Giulia.
 Train services operate to Venice, Treviso, Trieste, Gemona del Friuli, Tarvisio, Cividale del Friuli, Padua, Bologna, Rome, Verona and Milan.
 International trains operate to Vienna and Munich.

+The nearest airport is Trieste Airport which is located approximately 44 km south of Udine.